Varicose veins or spider veins are the unsightly blue veins that pop up on the legs when the blood vessel has been damaged.

 It is one of the more popular herbal treatment for varicose veins and it is widely used and recommended by herbalists as a natural treatment for disorders that involve connective tissue swelling.

-In a University of Maryland Medical Center cited study, 94 people with venous insufficiency, took gotu kola: all reported definite improvements in their symptoms.
+In a study cited by The University of Maryland Medical Center, 94 people with venous insufficiency, took gotu kola: all reported definite improvements in their symptoms.

 In a similar study of patients suffering from varicose veins, it was found that there were improvements in the tone of the veins.
 This was shown through ultrasound examination.